rahulmlokurte/akl/neovim/setup.md

 > We can press `=ap` to format the line

 - **Color Schema** Go to the [link](https://github.com/rose-pine/neovim) to install Rose Pine color

+- **Tree Sitter** Go to the [link](https://github.com/nvim-treesitter/nvim-treesitter) to install tree-sitter for basic highlighting

+> We can press `shift+v` to enter in the visual mode.
+Then just move the cursor up or down to select the lines, once selected you can delete it using `d` in normal mode
+>
+> To copy a line in vim first move your cursor to the line you want to copy then press `yy` (yank a line).
+Now, move your cursor to the line just above where you want to copy and press `p`

+- **harpoon** Go to the [link](https://github.com/ThePrimeagen/harpoon) for easy navigation.

+- **undotree** Go to the [link](https://github.com/mbbill/undotree) for visualizes the undo history and makes it easy to browse and switch between different undo branches